-Ballots for contested elections will be emailed no later than April 15, 2014.
+Ballots for contested elections must be emailed no later than April 15, 2015.
 All dues paying members of the YLD are eligible to vote for the District Representative for their Supreme Court District and the YLD Officers.
-Voting for any contested elections will close on May 15, 2014.
-The winners of the elections will be notified immediately and the results will be posted on the KBA YLD website as soon as possible following the May 15th deadline.
+Voting for any contested elections will close on May 15, 2015.
+The winners of the elections will be notified immediately and the results will be posted on the KBA YLD website as soon as possible following the May 15 deadline.

 There are seven District Representatives on the YLD Executive Committee—one from each Supreme Court district.
 Any member of the YLD in good standing may be elected a District Representative.

-If you have any questions or desire further information, please contact any current District Representative or Officer.
+If you have any questions or desire further information, please visit the YLD website or contact any current District Representative or Officer.

-To join the Young Lawyers Division, you must be a Kentucky lawyer who is 40 years of age or under or have practiced law 10 years or less regardless of age.
+Any Kentucky lawyer who is 40 years of age or under or any Kentucky lawyer who has practiced law 10 years or less regardless of age.

-Once a year, in July, the KBA sends out the annual dues statement for the July 1—June fiscal year.
-All sections/divisions are listed on this notice and you can join sections/divisions on this statement as you pay your dues.
-You may also join at any time during the year, however dues are not pro-rated.
-If you join during the year without the dues notice you may make a check payable to the Kentucky Bar Association in the appropriate amount and include your name, bar identification number, mailing address, e-mail address and the section/division(s).
-Mail to:
+Once a year, in July, the KBA sends out the annual dues statement for the July 1—June 30 fiscal year.
+Dues are $20.00.
+All sections are listed on this notice and you can join sections on this statement as you pay your dues.

 The Young Lawyers Division seeks nominees for four Awards given annually for exceptional contributions to the legal profession and the public.
-Nominations are due Friday, April 4, 2014.
-For more information, please visit www.kbayld.org/home.
+Nominations are due Friday, April 10, 2015.

-The Outstanding Young Lawyer Award honors a Kentucky attorney who has excelled in the practice of law, civic engagement/bar service, and community service.
+The Outstanding Young Lawyer Award honors a Kentucky attorney who has excelled in the practice of law, and community service.
 Any Kentucky young lawyer is eligible for nomination.
-“Young lawyer” is defined as one who, as of July 1, 2013, has been engaged in the practice of law for ten or fewer years or who is forty years old or younger.
-The 2013 Outstanding Young Lawyer Award recipient was Kevin C. Burke of Louisville, Kentucky.
+“Young lawyer” is defined as one who, as of July 1, 2014, has been engaged in the practice of law for ten or fewer years or who is forty years old or younger.
+The 2014 Outstanding Young Lawyer Award recipient was Rebekkah Bravo Rechter of Louisville, Kentucky.
 For more information and to nominate a deserving individual, please click here.

 The Nathaniel R. Harper Award honors a person or organization that has demonstrated a commitment to changing the face of the Bar by encouraging the inclusion of women, minorities, persons with disabilities, LGBT individuals, as well as promoting full and equal participation in the legal profession by all unrepresented or underrepresented groups.
-The 2013 Nathaniel R. Harper Award recipient was Drusilla Bakert of Lexington, Kentucky.
+The 2014 Nathaniel R. Harper Award recipient was A. Holland Houston of Louisville, Kentucky.
 For more information and to nominate a deserving individual or organization, please click here.

 The Young Lawyer Service to Community Award honors a member of the Young Lawyers Division for exemplary service to his or her community through volunteerism, service to non-profit organizations, and/or pro bono legal representation.
-The 2013 Young Lawyer Service to Community Award recipient was Nanci House of Winchester, Kentucky.
+The 2014 Young Lawyer Service to Community Award recipient was Cara Stewart of Covington, Kentucky.
 For more information and to nominate a deserving individual, please click here.

 The Service to Young Lawyers Award honors a lawyer, non-lawyer, or organization for exception contributions to the professional and personal advancement and mentorship of young lawyers.
-The 2013 Service to Young Lawyers Award recipient was Pierce Hamblin of Lexington, Kentucky.
+The 2014 Service to Young Lawyers Award recipient was Professor Robert Lawson of Lexington, Kentucky.
 For more information and to nominate a deserving individual or organization, please click here.